rrousselGit/flutter_hooks/README.md

   ```

 - Hooks are entirely independent of each other and from the widget.\
-  This means they can easily be extracted into a package and published on
+  This means that they can easily be extracted into a package and published on
   [pub](https://pub.dartlang.org/) for others to use.

 ## Principle

-Similarly to `State`, hooks are stored on the `Element` of a `Widget`.
-But instead
+Similar to `State`, hooks are stored in the `Element` of a `Widget`.
+However, instead
 of having one `State`, the `Element` stores a `List<Hook>`.
-Then to use a `Hook`,
+Then in order to use a `Hook`,
 one must call `Hook.use`.

 The hook returned by `use` is based on the number of times it has been called.
 The first call returns the first hook; the second call returns the second hook,
-the third returns the third hook, ...
+the third call returns the third hook and so on.

-If this is still unclear, a naive implementation of hooks is the following:
+If this idea is still unclear, a naive implementation of hooks could look as follows:

 ```dart
 class HookElement extends Element {